Anorov/PySocks/README.md

 rather all other exception classes raised by this module are derived from it.
 This allows an easy way to catch all proxy-related errors.
 It descends from `IOError`.

+All `ProxyError` exceptions have an attribute `socket_err`, which will contain either a caught `socket.error` exception, or `None` if there wasn't any.

 class `GeneralProxyError` - When thrown, it indicates a problem which does not fall into another category.

-The parameter is a tuple containing an error code and a description of the error, from the following list:
-1 - invalid data - This error means that unexpected data has been received from the server.
+* `Sent invalid data` - This error means that unexpected data has been received from the server.
 The most common reason is that the server specified as the proxy is not really a SOCKS4/SOCKS5/HTTP proxy, or maybe the proxy type specified is wrong.

+* `Connection closed unexpectedly` - The proxy server unexpectedly closed the connection.
+This may indicate that the proxy server is experiencing network or software problems.

-4 - bad proxy type - This will be raised if the type of the proxy supplied to the set_proxy function was not PROXY_TYPE_SOCKS4/PROXY_TYPE_SOCKS5/PROXY_TYPE_HTTP.
+* `Bad proxy type` - This will be raised if the type of the proxy supplied to the set_proxy function was not one of `SOCKS4`/`SOCKS5`/`HTTP`.

-5 - bad input - This will be raised if the connect method is called with bad input parameters.
+* `Bad input` - This will be raised if the `connect()` method is called with bad input parameters.

 class `SOCKS5AuthError` - This indicates that the connection through a SOCKS5 server failed due to an authentication problem.
-The parameter is a tuple containing a code and a description message according to the following list:

-1 - authentication is required - This will happen if you use a SOCKS5 server which requires authentication without providing a username / password at all.
+* `Authentication is required` - This will happen if you use a SOCKS5 server which requires authentication without providing a username / password at all.

-2 - all offered authentication methods were rejected - This will happen if the proxy requires a special authentication method which is not supported by this module.
+* `All offered authentication methods were rejected` - This will happen if the proxy requires a special authentication method which is not supported by this module.

-3 - unknown username or invalid password - Self descriptive.
+* `Unknown username or invalid password` - Self descriptive.

 class `SOCKS5Error` - This will be raised for SOCKS5 errors which are not related to authentication.
 The parameter is a tuple containing a code and a description of the error, as given by the server.
 The possible errors, according to the RFC are:

-1 - General SOCKS server failure - If for any reason the proxy server is unable to fulfill your request (internal server error).
+`0x01` - General SOCKS server failure - If for any reason the proxy server is unable to fulfill your request (internal server error).
-2 - connection not allowed by ruleset - If the address you're trying to connect to is blacklisted on the server or requires authentication.
+`0x02` - connection not allowed by ruleset - If the address you're trying to connect to is blacklisted on the server or requires authentication.
-3 - Network unreachable - The target could not be contacted.
+`0x03` - Network unreachable - The target could not be contacted.
 A router on the network had replied with a destination net unreachable error.
-4 - Host unreachable - The target could not be contacted.
+`0x04` - Host unreachable - The target could not be contacted.
 A router on the network had replied with a destination host unreachable error.
-5 - Connection refused - The target server has actively refused the connection (the requested port is closed).
+`0x05` - Connection refused - The target server has actively refused the connection (the requested port is closed).
-6 - TTL expired - The TTL value of the SYN packet from the proxy to the target server has expired.
+`0x06` - TTL expired - The TTL value of the SYN packet from the proxy to the target server has expired.
 This usually means that there are network problems causing the packet to be caught in a router-to-router "ping-pong".
-7 - Command not supported - The client has issued an invalid command.
+`0x07` - Command not supported - The client has issued an invalid command.
 When using this module, this error should not occur.
-8 - Address type not supported - The client has provided an invalid address type.
+`0x08` - Address type not supported - The client has provided an invalid address type.
 When using this module, this error should not occur.

 class `SOCKS4Error` - This will be raised for SOCKS4 errors.
 The parameter is a tuple containing a code and a description of the error, as given by the server.
 The possible error, according to the specification are:

-1 - Request rejected or failed - Will be raised in the event of an failure for any reason other then the two mentioned next.
+`0x5B` - Request rejected or failed - Will be raised in the event of an failure for any reason other then the two mentioned next.
-2 - request rejected because SOCKS server cannot connect to identd on the client - The Socks server had tried an ident lookup on your computer and has failed.
+`0x5C` - request rejected because SOCKS server cannot connect to identd on the client - The Socks server had tried an ident lookup on your computer and has failed.
 In this case you should run an identd server and/or configure your firewall to allow incoming connections to local port 113 from the remote server.
-3 - request rejected because the client program and identd report different user-ids - The Socks server had performed an ident lookup on your computer and has received a different userid than the one you have provided.
+`0x5D` - request rejected because the client program and identd report different user-ids - The Socks server had performed an ident lookup on your computer and has received a different userid than the one you have provided.
 Change your userid (through the username parameter of the set_proxy method) to match and try again.

 class `HTTPError` - This will be raised for HTTP errors.
-The parameter is a tuple containing the HTTP status code and the description of the server.
+The message will contain the HTTP status code and provided error message.

 After establishing the connection, the object behaves like a standard socket.
+Methods like `makefile()` and `settimeout()` should behave just like regular sockets.
-Call the close method to close the connection.
+Call the `close()` method to close the connection.

-In addition to the `socksocke`t class, an additional function worth mentioning is the `set_default_proxy` function.
+In addition to the `socksocket` class, an additional function worth mentioning is the `set_default_proxy` function.
 The parameters are the same as the `set_proxy` method.
 This function will set default proxy settings for newly created `socksocket` objects, in which the proxy settings haven't been changed via the `set_proxy` method.
-This is quite useful if you wish to force 3rd party modules to use a socks proxy, by overriding the socket object.
+This is quite useful if you wish to force 3rd party modules to use a SOCKS proxy, by overriding the socket object.
 For example:

-    >>> socks.set_default_proxy(socks.PROXY_TYPE_SOCKS5, "socks.example.com")
+    >>> socks.set_default_proxy(socks.SOCKS5, "socks.example.com")
     >>> socket.socket = socks.socksocket
     >>> urllib.urlopen("http://www.sourceforge.net/")